JermellB/restagraph/docs/HTTP_API.md

         {
           "name": "NameOfResourceType",
           "dependent": <boolean>,
-          "notes": "<Text describing what this resourcetype represents, and optionally how it's expected to be used.>", "attributes": [
+          "description": "<Text describing what this resourcetype represents, and optionally how it's expected to be used.>", "attributes": [
             {
               "name": "nameofattribute",